FabiolaLara/MechaCar_Statistical_Analysis-/README.md

              AWD
       -3.411e+00

-We are comparing the mpg coefficients with the others, then we can see there is a slightly correlation between them, analyzing first vehicle_length and spoiler_angle, we can say there is a moderate correlation cause their values are nearly 7, and for values over 7 the sthenght of correlation is consider strong, however the coefficient groud_clearance is slighly over 3, so it is consider a weak correlation, for vehicle_weigth the correlation can be consider none, and for AWG coefficient altought it is a negative value the correlation is weak but it has more than 3 to be consider.
-Respecting the Intercept value we can see that it is negative, showing that the slope is decrecient, it means that when the x values increase, the y values decrease, for these analysis it could sound right, becasue the mpg values determine how fast a vehicle can be, in less time, while getting a mile of distance, so if the others coefficients like weigth, length, spoiler, ground clearance and AWG increase, In my opinion, they are determinant variables to make a car faster or less fats.
+We are comparing the mpg coefficients with the others, then we can see there is a sligh correlation between them, analyzing first vehicle_length and spoiler_angle, we can say there is a moderate correlation cause their values are nearly 7, and for values over 7 the sthenght of correlation is consider strong, however the coefficient groud_clearance is slighly over 3, so it is consider a weak correlation, for vehicle_weigth the correlation can be consider none, and for AWG coefficient altought it is a negative value the correlation is weak but it has more than 3 to be consider.
+Respecting the Intercept value we can see that it is negative, showing that the slope is decrecient, it means that when the x values increase, the y values decreases, for these analysis the correlation could sound coherent, becasue the mpg values determine how fast a vehicle can be, in less time, while getting a mile of distance, so if the others coefficients like weigth, length, spoiler, ground clearance and AWG increase, In my opinion, they are determinant variables to make a car faster or less fats.
 Then if one these variables increase, it can be a fact that the mpg is going to decrease.

 * Is the slope of the linear model considered to be zero?
 Why or why not?